Skip to main content

 Reptiles & Amphibians + Medications & Supplements

-• Ponazuril is given by mouth and is used on and off label to treat protozoal parasites in a variety of animal species.
+• Ponazuril is given by mouth and is used on and off label to treat protozoal parasites in several animal species.
 Side effects are uncommon but may include soft stools.
-Do not use in pets that are allergic to it.
-Ponazuril should be used cautiously in pregnant or lactating pets, and dogs with/susceptible to dry eye (keratoconjunctivitis sicca/KCS).

 • Marbofloxacin is given by mouth and is used on and off label to treat certain bacterial infections including leishmaniasis, tuberculosis, and hemoplasmosis.
 Common side effects include vomiting, diarrhea, and lack of appetite.
-Do not use in pets that are allergic to it or other quinolones, or in small and medium breed dogs before 8 months of age, in large breed dogs before 12 months of age, in giant breed dogs before 18 months of age, or in cats before 12 months of age.
-If a negative reaction occurs, please call your veterinary office.

-• Furosemide is given by mouth or injection and is used on and off label to treat many conditions, including congestive heart failure and fluid retention.
-Common side effects include increased urination, diarrhea, or constipation.
-Do not use in pets that are allergic to it or in those that are unable to make urine.
+• Amoxicillin is given by mouth and is used on and off label to treat certain bacterial infections in a variety of species.
+Common side effects include lack of appetite, vomiting, and diarrhea.
+Do not use in pets that are allergic to it or other penicillins, cephalosporins, or other beta-lactam antibiotics; do not use in rabbits, guinea pigs, chinchillas, hamsters, or other small mammals.